 Parameter-Efficient Fine-Tuning#

-Parameter-Efficient Fine-Tuning (PEFT) methods enable efficient adaptation of large pretrained models to new tasks.
-NVIDIA NIM for LLMs (NIM for LLMs) supports LoRA PEFT adapters trained by the NeMo Framework and Hugging Face Transformers libraries.
+Parameter-Efficient Fine-Tuning (PEFT) methods enable efficient adaptation of large pre-trained models to new tasks.
+NVIDIA NIM for LLMs supports LoRA PEFT adapters trained by the NeMo Framework and Hugging Face Transformers libraries.
 When submitting inference requests to the NIM, the server supports dynamic multi-LoRA inference, enabling simultaneous inference requests with different LoRA models.

 The following block diagram illustrates the architecture of dynamic multi-LoRA with NIM: